-LOS ANDES COPPER LTD. Notes to the Condensed Interim Consolidated Financial Statements For the Three Months Ended December 31, 2024 and 2023 (Unaudited - Expressed in Canadian dollars)
+Notes to the Condensed Interim Consolidated Financial Statements For the Three and Six Months Ended March 31, 2025 and 2024 (Unaudited - Expressed in Canadian dollars)

-Los Andes shares, valued at a price of \$2.20 per share, for total consideration of \$8,250,000.
-The Hydroelectric Facility, once developed, will support commercial operations on the Vizcachitas Property.
+In 2014, the Company acquired non-consumptive water rights over a section of the Rocin River, Putaendo, Region V, Chile, together with the engineering and other studies and reports for the development of a hydroelectric facility (the "Hydro-electric Facility").
+Consideration for the acquisition consisted of 3,750,000, Los Andes shares, valued at a price of \$2.20 per share, for total consideration of \$8,250,000.
+The Hydro-electric Facility, once developed, will support commercial operations on the Vizcachitas Property.